pacur/pacur/README.md

 ### initialize

-It is recommended to build the docker images locally instead of pulling each image from the Docker Hub.
-Currently the Docker Hub images are not maintained.
-A script is located in the docker directory to assist with this.
+It is recommended to build the podman images locally instead of pulling each image from the podman Hub.
+Currently the podman Hub images are not maintained.
+A script is located in the podman directory to assist with this.
 Always run the `clean.sh` script to clear any existing pacur images.
 Building the images can take several hours.

 ```
 go install github.com/pacur/pacur@latest
-cd "$(ls -d ~/go/pkg/mod/github.com/pacur/pacur@*/docker/ | sort -V | tail -n 1)"
+cd "$(ls -d ~/go/pkg/mod/github.com/pacur/pacur@*/podman/ | sort -V | tail -n 1)"
 sh clean.sh
 sh build.sh
 ```